MazrimT/pi_stream/README.md

 * microsoft usb webcam

 TODO:
+* add an png (or html?) overlay
 * get a Raspberry Pi HD camera and test/use that instead of usb camera
-* get a pi-touch screen and make a gui controlls the stream
+* get a pi-touch screen and make a gui controls the stream
 ** start/stops the stream
 ** connect to a wifi
 ** modify secrets.json config